-Planned Unit Development (PUD) zoning districts represent the second largest district within the City.
-The City uses PUDs to create customized zoning districts, providing for uses or development standards that would otherwise not be accommodated by the City's zoning code.
-The PUD standards are negotiated between the developer and the City, with the intention of providing the developer with greater flexibility and creativity in exchange for higher quality development standards beyond those required by the standard zoning districts.
-This results in a benefit to the City of a more desirable living environment.
+Planned Unit Development (PUD) zoning districts represent the second largest zoning district within the city.
+The city uses PUDs to create customized districts, providing for uses or development standards that would otherwise not be accommodated by the city's zoning code.
+The PUD standards are negotiated between the developer and the city, with the intention of providing the developer with greater flexibility and creativity in exchange for higher quality development standards beyond those required by the standard zoning districts.
+This results in a benefit to the city of a more desirable living environment.

-In many cases PUDs are comprised of large single-family residential tracts, which helps to explain why single-family is the largest entitlement in the City.
-Although the multifamily zoning districts only comprise of two percent of the total zoned area in the City, it is important to note that most apartment construction in Round Rock is contained within PUDs.
-Historically this allowed the City to require higher development standards prior to the implementation of multifamily zoning.
+In many cases, PUDs are comprised of large single-family residential tracts which helps to explain why single-family is the largest entitlement in the city.
+Although the multifamily zoning districts only comprise two percent of the total zoned area in the city, PUDs also contain a significant amount of multifamily development.
+Prior to the creation of a zoning district for multifamily, the use of PUDs allowed the city to establish development standards for this use.
 Similarly, specialized commercial land uses such as the Round Rock Premium Outlets, IKEA, La Frontera, and Kalahari Resorts are contained within PUDs.
-Thus, the commercial percentage listed in the figure is underrepresents the actual amount of commercial in the City.
+Thus, the commercial percentage listed in the figure underrepresents the actual amount of commercial in the city.